 Intel Corporation’s organizational culture defines the company’s capabilities in the global market for semiconductors, microprocessors, and other technological products.
 The firm’s organizational culture indicates the values and traditions that influence employees and their decisions.
 Intel’s corporate culture is applied as a way of ensuring the company’s competencies despite competition and other challenges in the industry.
 For example, the company culture promotes human resource support for high-quality products, which help fulfill Intel’s mission statement and vision statement.
 The company’s cultural traits maintain capabilities for addressing rapid changes in the market.
 As an industry leader, Intel benefits from using its organizational culture for business resilience.

 Intel’s organizational culture enables business capabilities for overcoming challenges in the global semiconductor market.
-This corporate culture is a critical factor that supports the business competencies shown in the SWOT analysis of Intel.
+This work culture is a critical factor that supports the business competencies shown in the SWOT analysis of Intel.
 Cultural traits also support the company’s effectiveness in developing competitive and profitable microprocessors and related products.

 Characteristics of Intel’s Organizational Culture